 AOE and COE are abbreviations for an injury “arise out of employment” and occurring during the “course of employment“.
-This is a legal standard in most states for whether an employee’s injuries are covered by worker’ compensation.
+This is a legal standard in most states for whether an employee’s injuries are covered by workers’ compensation.

 By demonstrating AOE / COE, an employee can validly claim an injury for nearly any accident that occurs at work.
 An injured worker does not have to prove the employer did anything wrong.
 Within certain limitations, the employer cannot blame the injury on the employee to avoid a workers’ compensation claim.